 Touch Grass: The Healing Power of Vulnerability

-To create this project, I carefully curated a cross-section of city residents in #Toledo, Ohio.
+To create the project, I curated a cross-section of city residents in Toledo, Ohio.
 I then invited them to meet a strange man in the park so he could take their picture.

-When they arrived, I asked they wear dark glasses that occluded their vision as they lie prone with their vital organs facing the sky.
+When they arrived, I asked they wear vision-blocking dark glasses.
+I also asked they lie prone with vital organs facing the sky.

-I felt the portraits not only should visualize vulnerability, portrait participants had to experience it.
+I felt the portraits not only should visualize vulnerability, portrait participants should experience it.

-Lest I be mistaken for sadist, I also participated in the experiment.
+Lest I be mistaken for sadist, I also made myself vulnerable.

 On five separate occasions I hauled more than $6000 of camera equipment to a public park.
 Alone.
 To meet people from the internet.

 I grew up in Detroit.
 To this day, I find it hard sit with my back to a restaurant door.
-I was as much a participant in this project as its orchestrator.
+My innate cynicism was affirmed by cynical circumstance.
+If the message here is people are better off when they are less on guard, I was as much a member of the project’s choir as its orchestrator.

 The time spent in the late summer sun with these wonderful strangers reminded me some people are conscientious.
 Kind.
 Worthy of trust.